William John Dwyer Burkitt: Personal life

 Burkitt married Noel Stephanie Woodham with whom he had a son William and a daughter Mary.
 The couple divorced – a rarity before the divorce laws, requiring assent of parliament.

-He second wife Marjorie Corbett was from the Angloindian Corbett family known most for tiger-hunter, conservationist & author Jim Corbett.
+His second wife Marjorie Corbett was from the Anglo-Indian Corbett family known most for tiger-hunter, conservationist & author Jim Corbett.
 They lived in Kenfield House, Nainital (now part of Kumaun University) and had two daughters, Patricia and Catherine.

 Kenfield House was taken over by the government when Kumaon University was founded in 1973.
 The smaller Kenfield Cottage survives as a private residence.

 His first wife remarried in Dehradun to Sir Herbert Mullaly, who accepted the surrender for the British in the Second Boer War.

 William died young from pneumonia on 19 May 1918 and is buried in Nainital.

 His father Judge Sir William Burkitt was the Puisne judge, the most senior judge in British India.